Our Review Process

 Effect of Ghee on the Glycemic Index (GI) of Food

 People with diabetes need to consume food with a lower glycemic index.
 The glycemic index indicates how fast and how high a food category makes the blood sugar levels spike.
 Foods with a high GI can cause severe problems (both long-term and short-term) for a person with diabetes.
 A constant high level of blood sugar caused by high GI foods can easily be avoided with the number of options we have in today’s day and age.

 Ghee works just the same, adding ghee to food is known to reduce the overall glycemic index of the food.
 This regulates blood sugar levels.
 Foods that would end up causing a spike in the sugars would now be tame.
 Another major benefit of ghee is that it can be added to rice and eaten – the addition of ghee helps in the easier digestion of rice.
 Rice, which is an otherwise problem-causing food for a person living with diabetes, now becomes edible to a certain extent with ghee!
 How amazing is that?

-In other words, the question ghee good for diabetes is now answered even at the level of a healthy glycemic index.
+In other words, the question ghee is good for diabetes or not is now answered even at the level of a healthy glycemic index.

 How to use Ghee for Diabetes?

 Since ghee makes food tastier, we usually add a lot of it to our food.
 However, to understand if people with diabetes eat ghee, the answer would have to come in terms of how much ghee can someone with diabetes eat?
 It is advised by expert nutritionists that one should not add more than one teaspoon of ghee to dal or rice.
 Similarly, even to any other food with a high level of carbs, only one teaspoon of ghee should be added.
 This quantity, even though minimal, works well to ensure proper digestion of the food.
 Also know about best medicine for diabetes in India.